yifaneye/simply-wall-st-stocks-page/README.md

 * Data structures (How you store internal state)
   * I used the most suitable data type for storing each internal state.
   * I placed careful consideration on which component should own the state.
 I tried my best not to directly mutate the internal state.
   * I thought about redux and useReducer for state management.
-I found that the complex logic lies within my ```useStock``` hook.
+I found that the complex logic lies within my ```useStocks``` hook.
 However, after my careful analysis of the page on the website, I found both the market dropdown and the pagination use anchor to a new URL to update the data.
 So I choose not to use redux and useReducer.

 * Testing practices (https://codesandbox.io/docs/tests)
   * I set up unit testing, snapshot testing and end-to-end testing.
 I wrote simple tests for each unit testing, snapshot testing and end-to-end testing.